A person in a winter coat kneels on a leaf-covered ground, petting two brown dogs.

 • Growth and Expansion:

-• PupBox undergone important growth, over doubling its sales after the “Shark Tank” appearance.
+• PupBox experienced significant growth, more than doubling its sales after the “Shark Tank” appearance.

 • The company scaled its subscriber base by 10 times in the last two years.